radicle-dev/radicle-alpha/docs/source/reference.rst

 ``<>``
 ~~~~~~

 Merges two structures together.
-On vectors this performs concatenations.
+On vectors and lists this performs
+concatenations.
 On dicts this performs the right-biased merge.

 ``list``
 ~~~~~~~~